 This and turning 30 made me think about what I want from life and who am I, what do I enjoy a lot more.

 July: Took Mildred the mint Brompton bike on our first trip to the continent!
 First we visited my sister in Ghent.
 Then spent the most wonderful week with my friend in Amsterdam.
-It was such an improtant step, I always wanted to take my bike on an adventure and it was a wonderful one!
-Cycling by the canals, drinking beer, eating ymmy snacks and talking life.
+It was such an important step, I always wanted to take my bike on an adventure and it was a wonderful one!
+Cycling by the canals, drinking beer, eating yummy snacks and talking life.
 Sharing the most wonderful memories which keep me going even now.
-Sunshine on my face, wind in my hair, hands firmly planted in my bike handle bar from stress and joy and me pedalling :)) yesss, can't wait for new adventures!
+Sunshine on my face, wind in my hair, hands firmly planted in my bike handlebar from stress and joy and me pedaling :)) yesss, can't wait for new adventures!

 August: Bicycle trip to Cambridge with my creative pals.
 The best day of them all.
 Again.. bicycles, wonderful women and sunshine is a recipe for happiness!

 September: Moving into a studio space!
 I never had a studio and always dreamt about one!
 The best thing that happened to me, what a perfect timing and what an absolutely amazing space.
 I'm now part of Kindred studios.
 I'm sharing the room with other creatives who are all super talented and lovely people.
 We also had to renovate the room.
 Paint the walls, take 4 layers of floor off, it was quite a long and labour intensive process but so proud of this new space and my kick ass crow bar skillz (and paint roll of course).
 Studio space is full of light and it makes a huge difference to my work and life balance.
 As well as productivity.
 I'm so so happy to come to work and of course leave too ;).
 I'm excited for the new year as I have workshops and fun things planned.